dssg/hitchhikers-guide/sources/curriculum/setup/command-line-tools/README.md

 `head -n10 $f` shows the "head" of the file, in this case the top 10 lines
 `tail -n10 $f` shows the "tail" of the file
 `tail -n10 $f | watch -n1` watches the tail of the file for any changes every second (`-n1`)
 `tail -f -n10 $f` follows (`-f`) the tail of the file every time it changes, useful if you are checking the log of a running program
-`wc $f` counts words, lines and characters in a file  (separate counts using `-w` or `-l` or `-c`)
+`less $f` paginated viewer for the contents of a text file `wc $f` counts words, lines and characters in a file  (separate counts using `-w` or `-l` or `-c`)

 ### Where is my file?